 The best time to visit Switzerland is in the shoulder seasons, from May to mid-June, September, and October.
 These months will bring mild temperatures, fantastic hiking conditions, cheaper accommodation and fewer people around.

 For winter adventures, January to March would be best.
-Many ski resorts open in December however this past year (2022/2023 winter) had a really delayed start to the ski season, and the snowfall wasn’t great until mid-January.
+Many ski resorts open in December however recent years have had a really delayed start to the ski season, and the snowfall sometimes isn’t great until mid-January.

 Languages in Switzerland